memgraph/docs/gqlalchemy/reference/transformations/translators/nx_translator.md

 def get_instance(self) -> dgl.DGLHeteroGraph
 ```

-Creates Networkx instance of the graph from the data residing inside Memgraph.
-Since Networkx doesn't support labels in a way Memgraph does, labels are encoded as a node and edge properties.
-All relationships are transferred as well as nodes, even if they are not connected with any other node (they're isolated).
+Creates a NetworkX instance of the graph from the data residing inside Memgraph.
+Since NetworkX doesn't support labels as Memgraph does, labels are encoded as node and edge properties.
+All nodes and relationships are transferred, even if they are not connected with any other node (they're isolated).

 #### Example

-To create an instance of the `NetworkX` from the data residing inside `Memgraph`, the following block of code can be used:
+Use the following block of code to create an instance of the `NetworkX` graph from the data residing inside `Memgraph`:

 ```python
 nx_translator = NxTranslator()